abrie/JavaChatGUI/README.md

 `java server.ChatServer 9999`
 ![Chat Server](/screenshots/server.png)

-- Open another terminal window, and start the frontend chat GUI:
+- Open a new terminal window, change to the repository directory, and start the frontend:
 `java frontend.Frontend`
 ![Frontend CLI](/screenshots/frontend-cli.png)

-Change the connect parameters if the defaults are not suitable.
-Note the default hostname of `localhost` and the default port of `9999` match the server invocation described above.
-Set a username, click connect.
+The frontend application will spawn a GUI window.
+Change the connect parameters to match your server configuration.
+Use the defaults if you followed the above directions.
+Now set a username, and click connect.
 ![Frontend CLI](/screenshots/frontend-settings.png)

 If successful, you'll see a chat window.
 If not, check the console window for an error message.

 Launch additional instances using `java frontend.Frontend` to add more users.
 Other computers on the LAN may also connect, assuming you know the server machine's IP and have a suitable firewall configuration (left as an exercise to the reader.)

 ![Frontend Chat](/screenshots/frontend-chat.png)